Review: Virgin Atlantic A330 Upper Class (Business Class)

 The whole thing is a complete farce!

-The mattress is actually the reverse side of the seat so you have to decide if you want the bed down (which the crew have to do for you because only they know how to flip the seat over) or if you want to recline and use the seat as normal.
+The mattress is actually the reverse side of the seat, so you have to decide if you want the bed down (which the crew have to do for you because only they know how to flip the seat over) or if you want to recline and use the seat as normal.

 On top of that, because of the truly idiotic way the seat is designed, you cannot recline it past about 60 degrees.

-I thought I was being less than intelligent and simply failing to work the seat properly but, when I asked a flight attendant how to get the seat to recline more, he confirmed that this was as far back as you can go.
+I thought I was being less than intelligent and simply failing to work the seat properly, but when I asked a flight attendant how to get the seat to recline more, he confirmed that this was as far back as you can go.
 It’s 60 degrees or a bed…nothing in between.

 Who thought that was a good idea?